Deveo/deveo-ui/README.md

 * [npm][npm] to manage developer tools (such as [Gulp][gulp]),
 * [Bower][bower] to manage frontend packages (such as [jQuery][jquery]), and
 * [Gulp][gulp] to run project tasks (such as [SASS][sass] compilation).

-The Bower components of this project are exceptionally installed in `js/vendor/` instead of the default `bower_components/`.

 [bower]:  http://bower.io/
 [gulp]:   http://gulpjs.com/